 For some advantages, we shall go for a shallow tank.
 Height should not exceed 12 inch.
 The main advantage of a shallow tank is, it allows stronger lighting at substrate level without any expensive lighting setup and the light gradient remains less steep.
 Here you can read about some of the best aquarium lights for planted tank setup.

 Shallow tanks also helps for better gaseous exchange which is very important to maintain a certain co2 level without injecting from a pressurized system.

-Last but not the least, shallow tanks are easier to excess which makes maintenance easier.
+Last but not the least, shallow tanks are easier to access which makes maintenance easier.

 2. Plant Selection – Carpeting Plants without CO2

 Carpeting plants require strong light.
 Though it also depends on the plant species.
 In our case we are limited with option of no CO2.
 So we need to avoid some of the highly demanding carpeting plants like HC Cuba.
-Here is a shortlist we recommend for no CO2 carpeting –
+Here is a shortlist we recommend for no CO2 low tech carpet plants –

 You can consider glossostigma also if the light is good and temperature favorable.